alantech/iasql/site/docs/concepts/transaction.md

 # IaSQL transactions at a high level

-IaSQL does not any special syntax, akin to `apply` in IaC, to work normally.
+IaSQL does not need any special syntax, akin to `apply` in IaC, to work normally.
 You can just `SELECT/INSERT/UPDATE/DELETE` records and eventually the changes are reflected in your cloud account.
 The most basic architectural diagram is simply your IaSQL database and your cloud account with IaSQL in between.

 ```
    ______